 Three Key Properties of Blockchain Scalability

-The fundamental challenge in expanding the execution layer is to increase calculations per second without significantly raising the hardware requirements for individual full nodes that verify blocks.
+However, the real challenge in improving execution lies in increasing the number of calculations per second without affecting the hardware requirements of full nodes that verify blocks.

 Read more: Blockchain Layer 1 vs Layer 2

-The primary issue to be resolved while expanding the consensus layer is how to achieve finality more quickly, inexpensively, and with more trust minimization—all in a predictable, stable, and accurate manner.
+The main challenge in improving consensus is to achieve finality more quickly, cheaply, and with higher trust minimization in a stable and accurate manner.